History, Associate in Arts for Transfer

 • Read and analyze primary and secondary sources.

-• Write college-level analytical essays on historical subjects.
+• Write college-level analytical and argumentative essays on historical subjects.

 • Describe the basic chronological history of the U.S., Europe, and elective non-European regions chosen by the student.

-• Use race, class, and gender as categories of analysis to understand history.
+• Apply race, class, and gender as categories of analysis to understand history.

 Associate in Arts for Transfer Degree Major Requirements